 Spring, periods 3-4.

-3. Understands what hypermedia is and how can it be used to build RESTful Web APIs
+- understand the concept of hypermedia and how it is used to build Web APIs.

 |Mode of delivery